 19.47.010.
 Establishment.
 After receipt of the wetlands inventory map under section 19.47.070, the council may establish, by ordinance under section 19.510.040 or section 19.510.050, wetlands overlay district zoning, including protective buffers and grading and grubbing restrictions, on any real property for the purpose of restoring or protecting a wetland on the property.
-The wetlands overlay district overlays the base or underlying zoning district so that any parcel of land in the wetlands overlay district will also be in another zoning district.
+The wetlands overlay district overlays the base or underlying zoning district so that any parcel of land in the wetlands overlay district will also be subject to both its base or underlying zoning and the wetlands overlay zoning.
 Land within the wetlands overlay district is subject to the requirements established in this chapter and restrictions and requirements established by other applicable ordinances and regulations of the County.
 The department may adopt administrative rules to administer this chapter.